reidashwill/week_11_project/README.md

 ## Specs

-1   User can create instances of the Product class
+1   Admin can create instances of the Product class
       Behavior:  create / post  Input: Shark   Output: products view now has the product added

-2   User can save instances of the Product class to a pqsl database
+2   Admin can save instances of the Product class to a pqsl database
       Behavior:  create / post  Input: Shark   Output: products view now has the product added

-3   User can update instances of the Product class
+3   Admin can update instances of the Product class
       Behavior:  update / post  Input: Hobbit   Output: products view now has the product Hobbit where another was

-4   User can delete instances of the Product class
+4   Admin can delete instances of the Product class
       Behavior:  delete / destroy  Input: Shark / delete button  Output: products view no longer has the product Shark

 5   User can list and view instances of the Product class
       Behavior: GET The products view lists all products

-6  User can create instaces of Review class
+6  User and Admin can create instaces of Review class
       Behavior:  create / POST input name: Reid rating: 5 the product view now shows a rating from reid

-7  User can list all Instances of review class belonging to an instance of product class
+7  Admin can list all Instances of review class belonging to an instance of product class
       Behavior: GET the product view lists all reviews